Skip to main content

 At the core of our biological regulation lies the endocrine system, a collection of glands that produce and secrete hormones.
 These glands include the pituitary, thyroid, parathyroid, adrenal, pancreas, ovaries in biological females, and testes in biological males.
 Each hormone possesses a specific role, acting on target cells and organs to regulate growth, metabolism, reproduction, and mood.
 The coordinated action of these chemical signals ensures the body operates within a narrow, optimal range.

 Consider the hypothalamic-pituitary-gonadal (HPG) axis, a central regulatory pathway.
 The hypothalamus, a region in the brain, releases gonadotropin-releasing hormone (GnRH).
-This signal prompts the to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+This signal prompts the pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

 Hormones act as the body’s internal messaging service, directing physiological processes from energy levels to mood.